kekyo/NamingFormatter/README.md

     keyValues);
 ```

-* Of cource, format option can use.
+* Of course, we can use the format options.

 ``` csharp
 var keyValues = new Dictionary<string, object>